sitereconlogo

 image.png

-2. In this pop-up, click on the dropdown arrow to expand the Layer styling menu.
-Adjust the Stroke Color or Fill Color as per your choice.
-The shade you will pick in the pop-up will reflect on the map at the same time.
+3. Adjust the Stroke Color or Fill Color as per your choice.
+The shade you will pick in the pop-up will reflect on the map simultaneously.

 image.png